Postgraduate MSc

 You can take this course on a full or part-time basis.
 On the full-time course, you’ll study two modules in the first two semesters and attend the University on Wednesday and Thursday of each week.
 On the part-time course, you’ll attend the University for two days on alternate weeks.
 Please note: international students are only able to apply for the full-time route.

-You’ll also be expected to pursue the self-directed study.
+You’ll also be expected to pursue self-directed study.
 The material you’ll need for this can be accessed via our virtual learning environment, Blackboard.

 The School of Health and Society

-The School of Health and Society is a forward-thinking, dynamic school with a commitment to lifelong learning and real world impact.
+The School of Health and Society is a forward-thinking, dynamic school with a commitment to lifelong learning and real-world impact.

 We live in a rapidly changing world, and we’re keen to leave a productive legacy of helping people at all stages of their lives, improving their physical, psychological and social wellbeing.